Sentinel-One/s1-integration-examples/nexus-sdk/python/docs/developer.md

 # Developer Guide for Go Example <!-- omit in toc -->

-This document is intended for anyone who may be actually adding features to or working on the Golang SDK example itself.
-It is _not_ targeted at developing your own Go application using the Nexus SDK.
+This document is intended for anyone who may be actually adding features to or working on the Python SDK example itself.
+It is _not_ targeted at developing your own Python application using the Nexus SDK.
 [Click here](./app-developer.md) to view that documentation instead.

 ## Table of Contents <!-- omit in toc -->